eswan18/ethanswan.com/content/posts/2022-06-07-crafting-interpreters.md

 title: Crafting Interpreters
 thumbnail-img: /images/posts/crafting-interpreters-cover.png
 date: 2022-06-07
-excerpt: In January, during some time off between jobs, I started working through Crafting Interpreters by Robert Nystrom...
-There aren't that many accessible books for programming language design and implementation, so discovering the book (and that it was free to read online!) was very exciting.
 ---

 In January, during some time off between jobs, I started working through [Crafting Interpreters](https://www.craftinginterpreters.com) by Robert Nystrom.